joonarafael/ohte/README.md

 ### 2. Navigate to `./flaggame`.

 This folder is the root folder for the Poetry project.
-Not the github repository master folder `/ohte`.
+Not the Github repository "master folder".

 ### 3. Resolve Poetry dependencies by executing: